Piano Tuning and Repair Course FAQ

 Will this course prepare me to take my RPT exams from the Piano Technicians Guild?

 When building our course we designed it with the RPT exams in mind.
-We cover almost all the material needed to pass your RPT exams but studying and committing to learning the material is up to you as the student.
+We cover all the material needed to pass your RPT exams but studying and committing to learning the material is up to you as the student.
 We strongly recommend meeting with other RPTs in your area while or after taking our course to continue to prepare for the exams.
 No course will prepare you like one-on-one training by somebody who took the exam in the PTG chapter you are joining.